guihao-liang/DB_Implementation/IndexingManagement.md

 # CH9-CH11
 ---

-Assumption: the records can fit int one page.
+Assumption: one or multiple records can fit into one page.

 ---
 ## CH9
 ### DISk
 ---
-* Magnetic DISk
+* Magnetic Disk
  1. in units called block
  2. cylinder, platter, sector (abstracted as page in file system)
         > disk access 10 ms, main memory 60 nanoseconds.